 “Resurrection is not resuscitation.
 The mere restoration of life to a corpse is not a resurrection.
 A person who has resuscitated returns only to this earthly life and will die again.”

 Instead, Craig (pg.
-127) explains that the actual transformation that is entailed by the Christian claim that Jesus rose form the dead:
+127) explains that the actual transformation that is entailed by the Christian claim that Jesus rose from the dead:

 “Jesus rose to eternal life in a radically transformed body that can be described as immortal, glorious, powerful, and supernatural.
 In this new mode of existence, he was not bound by the physical limitations of the universe, but possessed superhuman powers.”